TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9a-Configuration/Index.rst

 Configuration
 =============

 There are several possibilities to make your extension configurable.
-The various options described here each differ in:
+From the various options described here each differs in:

 * the scope to what the configuration applies (extension, pages, plugin)